-- Enforce auto-trigger protection constraints - Disable auto-trigger protection constraints - Warn user of auto-trigger protection constraints
+- Enforce auto-trigger protection constraints on page 30 - Disable auto-trigger protection constraints on page 30 - Warn user of auto-trigger protection constraints on page 31

 Enforce auto-trigger protection constraints

 When this option is selected, the trigger constraints are applied and DV Toolkit enforces the constraints by displaying the following error message if the string search entered on the payload tab contains a substring that constitutes a "bad" trigger.
 The error prompts you to remove the bad substring and prevents you from saving the filter with the constrained substring.